Starting Price, Per Night

 Mediterranean cruises provide the quintessential experience with calls on major metropolitan cities and important historical sites as well as tiny villages and beach hideaways.
 It is ideal for first-time cruisers but you’ll also meet travellers who have simply fallen in love and return to the region year after year.
 You’ll find everything here from museums holding the works of Baroque and Renaissance masters, churches and mosques that have stood the test of time, markets and shopping plazas selling unique regional arts and crafts, and pristine beaches.
+With so much to see and do, Mediterranean cruises are a great choice for those looking for an easy way to holiday.
 The Mediterranean spans many countries and several waterways so you’ll want to read on to learn more about your options for such cruises in Europe.
 If you are looking for cruises elsewhere in Europe however, view Northern Europe cruises.

 When to Cruise the Mediterranean

 People flock to the Mediterranean each summer ready for sunshine, delicious food and a cultural escape.
+While any time of the year is still great to cruise the Mediterranean, some seasons are (subjectively!) better than others.
 June to August are most popular, but remember that it’s also very hot—especially in the Eastern Med.
 Remember too that Europeans often take a lot of time off in the summer, August in particular, and so some restaurants and shops will be closed in major cities and small towns during this time period.
 Spring and autumn offer cooler temperatures and fewer crowds as well as plenty of itineraries to choose from.
+Regardless of your choice, there’ll be a whole host of Mediterranean cruises to pick from no matter when you decide to go.

 If the Med is on your mind and the idea of summer just doesn’t suit, there are still numerous options for you.
 These days several cruise lines are extending their seasons in the Mediterranean while MSC cruises, Costa cruises, Norwegian Cruise Line and Royal Caribbean cruises all provide continuous cruising year round!

 Who Sails the Mediterranean?